chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

   	GOTO start
 ```

-Instead of a recursive function call, we may rewrite the program as a loop-like program, since the calling function does not do anything else but return the value of the recursive call.

-Essentially, what we want to do is implement our interpreter such that interpreting a tail-recursive call performs a [GOTO](https://chidiwilliams.com/post/goto/)-like jump instead of recursive procedure call.[^dks]
+We'll add this optimization, called [tail-call elimination](https://en.wikipedia.org/wiki/Tail_call), to our Scheme interpreter.
+When evaluating a procedure call in the tail position, the interpret will update the current frame and make a [GOTO](https://chidiwilliams.com/post/goto/)-like jump to the top of the `interpret` method instead of recursing.[^dks]

-[^dks]: There are a few other ways to implement tail call elimination including implementing a VM and rewriting expressions in continuation-passing style and using trampolines.
-Can check out this article by [Eli Bendersky](https://eli.thegreenplace.net/2017/on-recursion-continuations-and-trampolines/) or [Wikipedia](<https://en.wikipedia.org/wiki/Trampoline_(computing)#High-level_programming>).
+[^dks]: There are a number of other ways to implement tail-call elimination, including writing a VM and using trampolines.
+But both methods are much more involved than using `continue` and hence far beyond the scope of this essay.
+See the Wikipedia entry on [tail-call implementation methods](https://en.wikipedia.org/wiki/Tail_call#Implementation_methods) or Eli Bendersky's essay on [recursion, continuations, and trampolines](https://eli.thegreenplace.net/2017/on-recursion-continuations-and-trampolines/).

-Currently when interpreting call expressions:
+Let's review how we currently interpret call expressions:

 ```js
 interpret(expr, env) {